kdragon1432/Comic-Book-Recommendation-System/README.md

 ## Project Organization ##
 - data folder: this is where all our csv files are

-**DATASETS**
+- **combined_basic_model.ipynb**: This is our current main notebook for SPRINT 2.
+It contains data gathering, cleaning, preprocessing, EDAs, the basic nlp model and model evaluation!
+- comicvine_API.ipynb: This is the notebook that contains the API we use to pull data.
+- gotham_academy_model.ipynb: This is the test file that we used to test our basic nlp model on a much smaller dataset.
+- marvel_EDA.ipynb: This is our initial EDA of the marvel dataset.
+- marvel_rec_model_ipynb: This is notebook

+## DATASETS ##

 ComicVine API Datasets: data/combined.csv
-- This dataset is still incomplete.
-Must use API to gather for information.
+- The combined dataset is the concatination of all the datasets we pulled using the comicvine API.
+We will continue to pull more data using the API.
-- These datasets have more features that the marvel dataset and is the main
+- These datasets have more features that the marvel dataset and is the main dataset we will use.
 - Features:
  0   aliases                      0 non-null      float64 <br />
  1   api_detail_url               200 non-null    object <br />